shikirie/shikirie/README.md

-### Hi there 👋
+### Hi, I'm Rizky 👋

-Hi, I'm Rizky an iOS Developer Enthusiast, who's passionate and cheerful person, He likes to learn new things.
+An iOS Developer Enthusiast, who's passionate and cheerful person, He likes to learn new things.
 Skilled in Swift programming and game programmingand have interest in solving end-user problem.
 He also loves anything involve with gamification and game design.
 Enjoys working collaboratively and took responsibility very seriously.

 Currently, is a learner at Apple Developer Academy @IL.
 And looking for the oportunity to work and grow as an iOS Developer.